 When considering natural fertilizers or making your own, you’ll find that they should always contain three things.
 Nitrogen is meant to promote the growth of better foliage, while phosphates are in place to ensure good root development.
 Potassium is good for the overall health of the plant.
 You’ll find that when you buy commercial fertilizers that they will have these three ingredients, but they will get them in ways that are harmful to the environment.

 When you are considering natural fertilizers, remember that compost is a great place to start.
 If you don’t have a compost pile, now is a great time to start, and you’ll find that you can encourage healthy bacteria in your garden as well as increase the production of healthy nitrogen.
 Spreading compost on your plants is a good way to kick off your organic gardening.

-Take a look around, and you’ll be sure to find plenty of natural fertilizer options all around you.
+If you take a look around I think you’ll be sure to find plenty of natural fertilizer options all around you, and if not you can always go to your local gardening center.
 You’ll find that with just a little bit of work, you can really make your garden look great without a single chemical additive!